kartoza/docker-geoserver/README.md

 dependencies are not bundled with the image because they have licences which are not open for generic consumption by the public i.e [db2](https://docs.geoserver.org/stable/en/user/data/database/db2.html)

-Other plugins also need extra environment variable ie community plugin `s3-geotiff-plugin`
+Other plugins also need extra environment variable i.e community plugin `s3-geotiff-plugin`

 ####  Activate stable plugins during contain startup